 As soon as she was in his reach, he opened his arms and engulfed Norah into his embrace.
 He pressed his lips against Norah's and kissed her with everything he was worth.
 He could feel her gasp of surprise, but she did nothing to pull away.
 In fact, she did the exact opposite.
 She melted against him, sighing, and her arms threw themselves around his neck.
 She jumped into his grasp, and he pulled her closer.
 He helped her with the task of removing any space between their bodies.
 She stumbled back on her feet with the force of their kiss, but James steadied her and finally pulled her off the ground.

 He held her steady and did not trouble himself with anything but the girl in his arms.
 She knew what he was after; her hands moved to hold his face in her hands, giving James easy access to her blouse.
-When he knew she had a hold of herself, his hands moved from her hips to the front of her shirt.
+When he knew she had steadied herself against the wall of his bedroom, his hands moved from her hips to the front of her shirt.
 He didn't even take the time to fiddle with the buttons.
 He grasped either side of the fabric and ripped it right off of her.
 The buttons clattered to the floor, and he shoved the rest of the fabric down her shoulders.
 She made a noise of surprise into his mouth, but it only spurred her on further.
 They had had a few nights like these during their relationship, fueled by passion, lust, want, and nothing but.
 But those nights had never been anything like this.

 Her hot breath escaped into his mouth, his tongue feeling the crevices he thought he had abandoned.
 Her hands were feeling his chest as he unbuttoned her jeans and pulled them down her legs.
-He disposed them with his t-shirt and let his body return to being pressed against her.
-He fell into the crook of her legs, locking about his waist with the perfect fit.
+He disposed them next to his t-shirt and let his body return to pressing against her.
+He fell into the crook of her legs, which locked about his waist with the perfect fit.
 Their lips met again with equal force and passion.
 His lips moved against hers like they were desperate for the moments to come.

-She was thrown back at the amount of initiative he was taking.
-Sure, he had made all the first moves in their relationship, but he was rarely so straight-forward about things.
+She was surprised at the initiative he was taking.
+Sure, he had made all the first moves in their relationship, but he was rarely so straight-forward about these things.
 He was normally cognizant of her thoughts and feelings, respectful of her boundaries.
 Anything sexual they had shared in the past had been mutual agreements after subtle notions, something like nodding whenever their eyes met.
 But this time there was no stopping, and there was no delaying those moments when they would finally be together again.
-She loved this new side to him.
+She loved this new side to him; it excited her—that feeling of being guided by nothing but passion.
 She lost herself in his kisses, her nails embedding themselves into the flesh of his back.

 He slowed himself and found her eyes.
 They were swimming with her tears, but they were no longer of frustration or sorrow.
 They were happy tears.
 With his jeans loose about his knees, his hands went to embrace Norah's, and he pulled it against his rapidly beating heart.
-It slowed until it came to a soothing beat, catching his breath.
+It slowed until it came to a soothing beat and he caught his breath.
 He tipped his forehead to hers until their breathing and their beating hearts were one and the same.
-"I still love you too."
+“I still love you, too.”